Skip to main content

 git clone [path to a bare repository]

-Stage and snapsot
+Stage and snapshot

 Show modified files - both staged and unstaged